Medical Providers

 NICA ensures that birth-injured children and adults receive the care they need while reducing the financial burden on medical providers and families.

-Guidelines for Participating Physicians
+Guidelines for Participating Providers

 Participation in the NICA program provides eligible children with lifetime benefits for catastrophic claims resulting from certain birth-related neurological injuries, without involving the child’s family and physicians in the expense or ordeal of lengthy litigation.
 Claims are resolved in a timely manner without assessment of fault.
 In order to participate, a physician must: